While an evaporative cooler can leak from many places, the bottom pan is a common problem.

 - Clean the bottom as well as possible and let it dry.

-- Using the brush coat the bottom of the cooler and the side up-to the waterline.
+- Use the brush to coat the bottom of the cooler and the side up-to the waterline.

 - Attach the water lines and check for leaks.